-4.9.7.2 Setting up the Of ine Conference
+4.7.7.1 Offline Conference Setup

 By pressing the SETUP CONF key on the control bay, the console is put into conference setup mode.
 The LINK / SEL keys of all possible conference member channels (all N-X owner channels) are half-lit, and the user may select any number of them to be members of the conference.
 If the user wishes to adapt this setting frequently, he may even stay in this mode during a live production, since the channels are instantly added or removed from the conference when pressing their LINK / SEL key (however, other features such as ganging will not be available while in setup mode).